simonehagey/orbdot/docs/source/example_rv_trends.rst

 Model Comparison
 ^^^^^^^^^^^^^^^^
-Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the best-fit linear trend model to the other model fits by calculating the Bayes factor and evaluating the strength of the evidence with thresholds given by :cite:author:`KassRaftery1995`.
+Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the best-fit linear trend model to the others by calculating the Bayes factors and evaluating the strength of the evidence with thresholds given by :cite:t:`KassRaftery1995`.

 The following code snippet calls this method three times, once for each alternative model: